-Our favorite pizzeria/restaurant of choice The Red Wolf.
+Our favorite pizzeria/restaurant of choice is The Red Wolf or Lupo Rosso.
 And some of our friends here wonder why as it’s small and unpretentious.
 Nothing fancy or elegant, but the food is excellent.
 And we tell them, “It’s all about community.”
 And to us that’s a lot more important than elegance!

 A come as you are type of place, the decor is low-key pub style.
 But homey, it transmits a feeling of belonging.
 Everyone calls us by name and stops to greet us.
 And some even join our table, without invitation.

 Like the time an elderly gentleman just sat beside us bringing his pizza along.
 Which was OK with us.
 Partly because we were about to leave anyway.
 But mostly because he had recently lost his wife and hated the idea of eating alone.

 As I said, it’s all about community.
 And that takes me back to my broken ankle several years ago.
 And the beautiful memory tied to that painful incident.
 A memory of community and that same pizzeria!
 Hubby had gone to get take-out pizza, as I couldn’t manage our stairs.
 So they sent their greetings, along with a beautiful rose, taped to my pizza box!